Publications of Thomas Colcombet

 Horia Dediu,

 Shunsuke Inenaga, and Carlos Martin-Vide.
-Invited lecture..
+Note: Invited lecture..

-The objective of this survey is to present the ideal theory of monoids, the
+The objective of this survey is to present the ideal theory of monoids,

-so-called Green’s relations, and to illustrate the usefulness of this tool for
+the so-called Green’s relations, and to illustrate the usefulness of this tool for

 solving automata related questions.
 We use Green’s relations for proving four